giginet/Scipio/Sources/scipio/scipio.docc/build-pipeline.md

 We also provide `ScipioKit` to build your pipeline.
 You can configure your pipeline by Swift code.

-## Benefits to implement a build script
+## Benefits to Implement a Build Script

 CLI version has a limitation to configure build options.